 Summary

-My name is Craig Fouts, and I am an enthusiastic
+My name is Craig Fouts :) I am an enthusiastic

 scientist/engineer interested in building mathematical